LTcolombo/space-frontier-thirdweb/README.md

 # Tech
 ## Client
-Client is built using Unity as a webGL build.
+Client is built using Unity as a webGL build + GamingKit for wallet auth.
 - this allows hassle-free connection to most wallets
 - since the build size is relatively small (release builds just over 15mb) it allows to start playing within seconds after clicking the link (no installs etc).